Prebiotics | Need To Know The Hidden Heroes

 How Many Prebiotics Should You Eat Per Day?

 There is no official recommendation for the recommended daily intake.
-However, if you’re getting enough fiber, you’re probably eating an appreciable number of prebiotics.
+However, if you’re getting enough fiber, you’re probably eating an appreciable number of special plant fibers.

 Health experts recommend a daily intake of 38 g for men and 25 g of fiber for women.
 These goals are easy to achieve with a diet rich in veggies, fruits, whole grains, and plant-based proteins.